CollinAlpert/Java2DB/README.md

 ### How it works
 Java classes (entities) model tables on the database and their fields.
 Every class has a corresponding service class, which acts as a data service and interacts with the database.
-The service classes will fill an entity with values from the database.
 Which values should be fetched, can be defined inside the services.
+ The service classes will fill an entity with values from the database using a default mapper.
+You can define your own mappings by implementing the ``Mapper`` interface and registering your custom mapper with the ``IoC.registerMapper`` method.

 ### Usage/Example
 Lets say we have a database with two tables with the following structure: